customer-service-helpdesk

 One final thing worth noting is that live chat and helpdesks do not have to be under one roof, but they do need to be closely integrated with each other.
 I see a lot of helpdesks are not always that strong on the live chat, but really solve the overall helpdesk solution greatly.
 For that reason I may recommend checking out our article on helpdesks and scrolling down to the live chat section, to see which solutions may be right for you.

-Who is managing these Customer Service Helpdesk apps?
+Who in your team is managing Customer Service Helpdesk software?

 Customer service largely falls under operations, but we are seeing a trend of this department, sometimes called customer experience, to sit underneath marketing, which is where I think the team should largely fall, in the org chart.
 And here's why: While the core acts of customer service are very operational - finding orders, replacing orders, tracking orders, etc. the goal of the department is to increase customer satisfaction and loyalty and, when done right, customer service should be directly impacting sales.
 In order to do it right, you need to have that marketing eye, the copywriters voice, the brand voice, and you need to be highly in sync with the marketing team, new campaigns and discounts going on, etc.